stochastic-sisyphus/synsearch/README.md

 # Dynamic Summarization and Adaptive Clustering

 A framework for real-time research synthesis using dynamic clustering and abstractive summarization.
-This project combines attention-based embedding refinement, adaptive clustering algorithms, and cluster-aware summarization to provide comprehensive research synthesis capabilities.
+This project combines attention-based embedding refinement, adaptive clustering algorithms, and style-aware summarization to provide comprehensive research synthesis capabilities.

 ## Requirements